List of Courage the Cowardly Dog characters: The Goose God

-The Goose GodVoiced by Paul SchoefflerThe Goose God is an anthropomorphic goose who came down from the heavens to search for the woman of his dreams, and ended up falling in love with Muriel, whom he competed with Courage for Eustace to make his wife and queen (even though Eustace is completely unaware this is happening).
+The Goose God is a goose who came down from the heavens to search for the woman of his dreams, and ended up falling in love with Muriel, whom he competed with Courage and Eustace to make his wife and queen (even though Eustace is completely unaware this is happening).
 He later falls for Eustace's truck after hearing it honk.
 He has made cameos in various other episodes (usually lying on top of the truck).